Your Guide to Understanding and Using the Total Asset Turnover Ratio

 The total asset turnover ratio uses net sales and average total assets to measure the ability of a company to use its assets efficiently to generate sales.
 Simply speaking, a company with a higher total asset turnover ratio is considered better at making money through the intelligent and efficient use of its assets.

 The total asset turnover ratio considers total assets, including both current and fixed.
 Current assets include cash, inventory, and accounts receivable, while fixed assets include property and equipment.

 To calculate a company's total asset turnover ratio, gather the company's annual net sales from its income statement, and average total assets from its balance sheet.
 Insert those numbers into the equation as follows:

-Annual net sales / 12-month average total assets = number of asset turns for the 12-month period.
+Annual net sales / 12-month average total assets = number of assets turns for the 12-month period.

 Interpreting the Results

 Ratios become useful only when compared against the same ratio from another time period for the same company, another similar company in the same business sector, or an average ratio for a group of companies in the same industry.

 When comparing the total asset turnover ratios from two different companies, take care to ensure the companies really are similar in terms of cost structure, goods or services produced and provided, revenue size, geographic location, and other factors.
 For example, comparing the ratio for a retail clothing company to one in the automobile industry tells very little because the costs, types, and amounts of assets used by each company vary so much from each other.